Ebenezer Eastman

-Ebenezer Eastman (February 17, 1681 - July 28, 1748) was a naval captain and supposed founding figure of Concord, New Hampshire.
-Born in Haverhill, Massachusetts, to a veteran of King Philip's War, Eastman participated in various military conflicts in Canada throughout his career as a captain in the Royal Navy.
+Ebenezer Eastman (February 17, 1681 - July 28, 1748) was a provincial captain and supposed founding figure of Concord, New Hampshire.
+Born in Haverhill, Massachusetts, to a veteran of King Philip's War, Eastman participated in various military conflicts in Canada.
 Thoroughly involved in Concord's affairs, he established himself as a respected member of the town, at the time called Rumford.
 He is recorded as being the "strong man" of the now-capital.

 Ancestry

 Ebenezer Eastman's paternal grandfather, Roger Eastman (c.
 April 4, 1610 - December 16, 1694), was born in Wiltshire, England and arrived in Salisbury, Massachusetts, in 1638 aboard the ship Confidence as an indentured servant of John Saunders.
 He married a woman named Sarah, with whom he had ten children.
 Roger worked as a planter and house carpenter and served in King Philip's War, as did his third child, Philip (Ebenezer's father).

 Roger is believed to be the ancestor of most people bearing the surname Eastman in the United States.
 Notable descendants bearing his name include Kodak founder George Eastman, painter Seth Eastman, and physician Charles Eastman.

 "Eastman" is an Anglo-Saxon patronymic surname derived from the old English personal name Estmund, meaning grace ("est") and protection ("mund").